MitchDresdner/Mule-NATS-Connector/README.md

 #### Usage

+If you would like some additional background info about NATS with some hands-on examples on Pub/Sub interactions, check out my Next-gen ESB article [here](https://bestow.info/the-next-generation-enterprise-services-bus/).

-Add this dependency to your application pom.xml
+Be sure to add this dependency into your application pom.xml

 ```
 <groupId>com.mjd.mule.connector</groupId>